Dead-end street: Health effects

+Safety and crime

 Culs-de-sac, especially those that also limit pedestrian routes instead of only road-traffic routes, have also been criticised for negative effects on safety because they decrease the amount of through-traffic (vehicular or pedestrian) that might notice an accident or crime victim in need of help.
 Proponents of culs-de-sac and gated communities have in turn countered that the reduction in through-traffic makes any "stranger" much more recognisable in the closed local environment and thus reduces crime danger.
 That view has in turn been characterized as unrealistic.
 It is argued that, since only very few of all non-locals passing through the area are potential criminals, increased traffic should increase rather than decrease safety.

 Research has expanded the discussion on the disputed issue.
 A 2008 study did extensive spatial analysis and correlated several building, site plan and social factors with crime frequencies and identified subtle nuances to the contrasting positions.
 The study looked at, among others, a) dwelling types, b) unit density (site density) c) movement on the street, d) culs-de-sac or grids, and e) the permeability of a residential area.
 Among its conclusions are, respectively, that a) flats are always safer than houses and the wealth of inhabitants matters, b) density is generally beneficial but more so at ground level, c) local movement is beneficial but larger-scale movement not so, d) relative affluence and the number of neighbours has a greater effect than either being on a cul-de-sac or being on a through-street.
 It also established again that simple, linear culs-de-sac with good numbers of dwellings that are joined to through streets tend to be safe.
 As for permeability, it suggests that residential areas should be permeable enough to allow movement in all directions but no more.
-The overprovision of poorly-used permeability is a crime hazard.
+The overprovision of poorly used permeability is a crime hazard.